-The Homeownership Alliance supports as the following recommended changes to the program to make it easier to use to create affordable homeownership:
+Recommended changes to the current NMTC program to make it easier to use to create affordable homeownership:

-1. The NMTC application provides more opportunities to discuss job creation and other impacts than it does to discuss the outcomes and impacts resulting from bringing opportunities for homeownership to low- and moderate-income buyers, and especially Black and Latinx families.
-As noted above, homeownership projects financed with NMTC have wealth building benefits for the families who purchase the houses and stabilizing impacts on neighborhoods.
+- 1. The NMTC application provides more opportunities to discuss job creation and other impacts than it does to discuss the outcomes and impacts resulting from bringing opportunities for homeownership to low- and moderate-income buyers, and especially Black and Latinx families.
+As noted above, homeownership projects financed with NMTC has wealth building benefits for the families who purchase the houses and stabilizing impacts on neighborhoods.
 The application materials need to allow for documentation of a broader range of impacts.
-The allocation process for NMTCs is very competitive and a narrow focus on job creation in the CDFI Fund's application materials for the program has led the industry to believe that job creation is the most important impact to the CDFI Fund and critical to receiving an NMTC allocation.

-2. The CDFI Fund has improved the definition of "affordable" for home sales financed with NMTCs by aligning it with FHA standards rather than including an arbitrary 38% DTI ratio as had been included in earlier FAQs.
+The allocation process for NMTCs is very competitive and a narrow focus on job creation in the CDFI Fund's application materials for the program has led the industry to believe that job creation is the most important impact to the CDFI Fund and critical to receiving an NMTC allocation. - 2.
+The CDFI Fund has improved the definition of "affordable" for home sales financed with NMTCs by aligning it with FHA standards rather than including an arbitrary 38% DTI ratio as had been included in earlier FAQs.
 As the overall policy debate about Qualified Mortgages evolves and the Consumer Financial Protection Bureau and perhaps FHA move away from including a hard and fast DTI standard for homebuyers, the Fund should make sure that the NMTC guidance evolves.
-It would be unfortunate if some low and moderate income homebuyers who should qualify and could, with the right supports, own a home were excluded because of arbitrary limits like this.

-3. There is another arbitrary limit that applies if the Qualified Active Low Income Community Business (QALICB) does not know or have control over the homebuyer's debt to income ratio.
+It would be unfortunate if some low and moderate income homebuyers who should qualify and could, with the right supports, own a home were excluded because of arbitrary limits like this. - 3.
+There is another arbitrary limit that applies if the Qualified Active Low Income Community Business (QALICB) does not know or have control over the homebuyer's debt to income ratio.
 In that case, the sales price of the home must be 95% of less of the HUD area median sale price.
 This is similar to a limit in HUD's HOME program.
 This is also too stringent and not based on any statutory requirements.
 Given that NMTCs can only be used in Census tracts that meet indicators of economic distress, it seems unnecessary to also put limits on the prices of the homes that can be built.

-4. The NMTC compliance reporting system is not created to handle homeownership development.
-For example, users report on the projected number of homes developed, and number of homes sold to low income people - but there is no place or mechanism for providing a final corrected number.
+In addition, the limits on how much subsidy that goes into any individual home prevents the funds from being used for luxury housing. - 4.
+The NMTC compliance reporting system is not created to handle homeownership development.
+For example, users report on the projected number of homes developed, and number of homes sold to low income people but there is no place or mechanism for providing a final corrected number.
 For developers who do scattered site development, they won't know the exact number until the project is completed.
-It is appropriate for the CDFI Fund to collect the number of homes built, but the data system should be flexible enough to accommodate user concerns.

-5. Finally, in the NMTC reporting system, after someone enters addresses, if the project developer needs to delete an address, it can't be done without doing a service request to the CDFI Fund.
+It is appropriate for the CDFI Fund to collect the number of homes built, but the data system should be flexible enough to accommodate user concerns. - 5.
+Finally, in the NMTC reporting system, after someone enters addresses, if the project developer needs to delete an address, it can't be done without doing a service request to the CDFI Fund.
 Again, this makes it difficult to use NMTCs for scattered site homeownership development when the homes in the pipeline to be renovated can change.

-If you have questions or would like to discuss this further, please contact me at ksiglin@stabilizationtrust.org.
-Thank you for considering our views.

-Sincerely,

-Kristin Siglin Vice President of Policy and Partnerships National Community Stabilization Trust On behalf of the Homeownership Alliance